Sarangsh/Sales-Insights-Analysis/README.md

 The link to the PowerBI Workbook can be found here: [Link](https://app.powerbi.com/groups/me/reports/83708bc9-a603-4450-a365-32164c9e4a17/ReportSection)

 ## Process Flow
+My focus would be on 2020 sepcifically to understand the change in sales and revenue throughout the year.
-- I have analyzed the data into three different sections
+- I have analyzed and divided the data into three different sections
    - General Insights - Where I talk about things I observe high level.
    - Profit Analysis - Where I delve deeper into the data and get a sense of how markets and csutomers are contributing to the company's revenue and sales.
    - Performance Insights - Understand how revenue is performing over time and by zone.
 In addition to that, I drill down to each customer and understand how every bracket of my customer base is performing.